ibexa/documentation-developer/docs/guide/http_cache.md

 - `SYMFONY_HTTP_CACHE`: To enable (`"1"`) or disable (`"0"`) use of Symfony HttpCache reverse proxy
     - *Must* be disabled when using Varnish or Fastly.
     - If not set, it is automatically disabled for Symfony ENV `dev` for local development needs.
-- `SYMFONY_TRUSTED_PROXIES`: String with trusted IP, multiple proxies can be configured with a comma, i.e. `SYMFONY_TRUSTED_PROXIES="192.0.0.1,10.0.0.0/8"`
+- `TRUSTED_PROXIES`: String with trusted IP, multiple proxies can be configured with a comma, i.e. `TRUSTED_PROXIES="192.0.0.1,10.0.0.0/8"`

 !!! caution "Careful when trusting dynamic IP using TRUST_REMOTE value or similar"

     On Platform.sh, Varnish does not have a static IP, like with [AWS LB.](https://symfony.com/doc/5.1/deployment/proxies.html#but-what-if-the-ip-of-my-reverse-proxy-changes-constantly)
-    For this `SYMFONY_TRUSTED_PROXIES` env variable supports being set to value "TRUST_REMOTE":
+    For this `TRUSTED_PROXIES` env variable supports being set to value "TRUST_REMOTE":

     ```php
     Request::setTrustedProxies([$request->server->get('REMOTE_ADDR')], Request::HEADER_X_FORWARDED_ALL);